-The Panel unanimously endorsed the Commissioner's proposed maximum increase in the police precept for 2020/21.
-To inform our discussion, the Commissioner provided comprehensive information which included detailed budget models for a range of options (from no increase in the police precept to the maximum amount possible), the impact each model would have, as well as the views of local people and partner organisations.
-Having asked the Commissioner questions about the information he provided, and examined his proposal alongside public expectations of policing and the pressures facing the force, the Panel voted to support the increase.
-You can read the letter from the Panel's Chairman, formally reporting the Panel's decision, here.

-• To monitor delivery of the Commissioner's Police and Crime Plan
+The Panel unanimously endorsed the Commissioner's proposed maximum increase in the police precept for 2021/22.
+To inform our discussion, the Commissioner provided comprehensive information to support his proposal.
+This included an outline of the budget and financial impact of the 2021/22 precept proposal, his Medium Term Financial Plan 2021/22 to 2024/25 including the Capital Programme, together with details of the various financial strategies that he is required to publish, as well as the result of his public consultation.
+A view from the Chief Constable was also included.
+Having asked the Commissioner questions about the information provided, and examined his proposal alongside public expectations of policing and the pressures facing the force, the Panel voted to support the increase.
+You can read the letter from the Panel's Chair, formally reporting the Panel's decision, here. • To monitor delivery of the Commissioner's Police and Crime Plan

-The Commissioner must publish a Police and Crime Plan as soon as possible after they take office.
+The Commissioner must publish a Police and Crime Plan after they take office.
 This plan must set out their policing and crime objectives, details of grants made to partners, the resources the Chief Constable will be given and how the Commissioner will hold them to account.
 Part of the Panel's role is to monitor the progress being made by the Commissioner towards meeting their objectives.
 For that purpose, the current Commissioner provides a report for each of our meetings, setting out progress against his priorities, two at a time.
 Once a year, the Panel also reviews the Commissioner's draft annual report which covers progress against his whole plan.
 Throughout the current Commissioner's term of office, we have challenged him on the clarity of his reporting.
 Members have encouraged him to report on specific outcomes, in addition to describing the activity he has undertaken, so that it is possible to judge the impact he is making.
 These changes have enabled us to thoroughly examine the Commissioner's achievements, on behalf of our local community.
+In this exceptional year, we also focused our attention on the local policing response to the Covid pandemic, and the impact the pandemic was having on victims, witnesses and perpetrators of crime.
 You can read our recommendations in the minutes of our meetings.